 The very first recipe I learned to prepare was my grandmother's.
 She always used finely chopped onion, tomato and garlic and a can of tomato sauce.
 In my book, I always considered Gramm's recipe to be the best and thought it to be quite authentic, being that my grandmother had been raised in San Luis, Sonora, Mexico.

-But then I got married.
-Of course, one of the first recipes that I wanted to wow my new hubby with was with Gramm's sopa de arroz.
-My hubby liked it, but I could tell that something was wrong.
-My hubby, kindly explained to me, that his mother's rice was prepared without chopped veggies.
-So, next time I made the rice, I made it without any of the vegetables, I used only a can of tomato sauce.
-Well, that was probably the worst rice I had ever tasted.
-Even hubby, had to agree, that this could not be how his mother prepared her sopa de arroz.
+When I got married one of the first recipes that I wanted to wow my new hubby with was with Gramm's sopa de arroz.
+My hubby liked it, but I could tell that there was something he wasn't telling me.
+My hubby kindly explained that my rice was nothing like the rice his mom prepared during his childhood in Mexico.
+His mother's rice didn't include chopped onion or tomato.
+So, the next time I made Mexican rice, I made it without any of the vegetables and only added a can of tomato sauce.
+Well, that was probably the worst rice we had ever tasted.
+Even hubby agreed that that could not be how his mom prepared her sopa de arroz.

 Luckily, after we had been married for 6 months, my suegra (mother-in-law) went to visit us in the States.
-During her stay with us, my mother-in-law shared each and every one of her authentic Mexican recipes, including her recipe for sopa de arroz.
-After hearing her recipe, all I could do was laugh...a lot!
+During her stay with us my mother-in-law shared each and every one of her authentic Mexican recipes, including her recipe for sopa de arroz.
+After hearing her recipe, all I could do was laugh out loud.
+My hubby had gotten it SO wrong!

 - 1 cup long grain rice